Berwyn Heights, Maryland: Transportation

+Southbound Washington Metro train running between the Greenbelt and College Park stations in May 2022.

 The only state highway providing direct access to Berwyn Heights is Maryland Route 193 (Greenbelt Road).
 MD 193 connects eastward to Greenbelt and westward to College Park.
 Just east of the town limits, MD 193 has a junction with Maryland Route 201 (Kenilworth Avenue), which provides access to Interstate 95/Interstate 495 (the Capital Beltway), D.C.
 Route 295 (the Kenilworth Avenue Freeway), and U.S. Route 50 (John Hanson Highway).

 Government

 The town council consists of five members, who are elected every two years on an at-large plurality voting basis, to govern the town of Berwyn Heights.
 The member of the council who received the most votes during the election becomes mayor.
 The mayor serves as the head of the government and presides at all council meetings, but in other respects is an equal member of the council.
 The mayor pro tempore assumes the mayoral duties in the absence of the mayor.

 The current mayor is Tiffany Papanikolas.
 The town manager is Kyle Snyder.

 The town has a police department, a public works department, a code enforcement department, and an administration department.